RoxT/HeritageMapper/README.md

 Overview
 ==============

-Parses CSV dataset and constructs all historical locations in Point Of Interest objects.
-The MainActivity.java class consists of an interface with Google Maps which produces a Marker at all of the locations of Points of Interests.
-Users can search for locations, and indicate locations as being on their wishlist or as having been there.
+HeritageMapper parses all historical locations in the dataset as Point Of Interest objects.
+The MainActivity class consists of an interface with Google Maps which places a Marker at all of the locations of the historical POIs in Canadian.
+Users are able to search for locations, and indicate locations as being on their wishlist or as having been there.
 Marker colours are adjusted according to these three categories.

 Features
 ==============